Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

     }
     ```

-1. Describe the FAS operation and compare it to the image file from the previous step.
+1. (`ncn-mw#`) Describe the FAS action and compare it to the image from the previous step.

     Look at the hardware models to see if some of the population is in a `noSolution` state, while others are in a `succeeded` state.
-If that is the case, view the operation data and examine the models.
+    If that is the case, then view the operation data and examine the models.

+    Modify the following command to specify the actual `actionID` of the action to be examined.

     ```bash
     cray fas actions describe {actionID} --format json
     ```

+    Example output:

    ```json
       "parameters": {
         "stateComponentFilter": {